Brandeis University: Statistics

 Biography

-Angela Yvonne Davis is an American Marxist and feminist political activist, philosopher, academic, and author.
+Angela Yvonne Davis is an American Marxist and feminist political activist, philosopher, academic, author and social theorist.
 She is Distinguished Professor Emerita of Feminist Studies and History of Consciousness at the University of California, Santa Cruz.
 Davis was a longtime member of the Communist Party USA (CPUSA) and a founding member of the Committees of Correspondence for Democracy and Socialism (CCDS).
-She was active in movements such as the Occupy movement and the Boycott, Divestment and Sanctions campaign.
+She has been active in movements such as the Occupy movement and the Boycott, Divestment and Sanctions campaign.

 2. Debra Messing